Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging measurements

-The PRN timestamping delay has similar constituents as the common carrier delay, they are marked pink in \cref{fig:signal-chain}.
+The PRNR timestamping delay has similar constituents as the on-board delays appearing in the TDI delay $\mathcal{D}_{ij}$, they are marked pink in \cref{fig:LISA-metrology-system}.
 However, most of them are frequency or amplitude dependent.
 Therefore, they differ between carrier and PRN signals.
-As for the common carrier delay, we propose to individually calibrate all constituents of the PRN time\-stamping delay on ground before mission start.
+As for the TDI delay, we propose to individually calibrate all constituents of the PRNR time\-stamping delay on ground before mission start.
 Hence, during operation $\textbf{D}_{\text{dec $\leftarrow$ pbs}}^{\text{prn}}$ can be compensated in an initial data treatment by application of its associated advancement operator $\textbf{A}_{\text{pbs $\leftarrow$ dec}}^{\text{prn}}$.
 After that, the PRNR observation equation including ranging noise and PRN ambiguity can be written as:

 $l$ denotes the finite PRN code length.
 We use \SI{400}{\kilo\m} as a placeholder, the final value has not been decided.
-The finite PRN code length leads to an ambiguity, $a^{\text{prn}}_{ij}$ denote the associated ambiguity integers \cite{EstebanPRN2}. $N^{\text{prn}}_{ij}$ is the white ranging noise with an RMS amplitude of about \si{1\m} at \SI{4}{\hertz}.
-This ranging noise is mainly due to shot noise and PRN code interference \cite{Heinzel-Ranging}.
-The PRNR offset $O^{\text{prn}}_{ij}$ involves contributions on the emitter and on the receiver side (see \cref{eq:PRNR-Offset}), they are marked light blue in \cref{fig:signal-chain}.
+The finite PRN code length leads to an ambiguity, $a^{\text{prn}}_{ij}$ denote the associated ambiguity integers \cite{EstebanPRN2}. $N^{\text{prn}}_{ij}$ is the white ranging noise with an rms amplitude of about \SI{0.3}{\m} at the \SI{4}{\hertz} data rate, which is due to shot noise and PRN code interfe\-rence \cite{Heinzel-Ranging, sutton2010laser}.
+The latter refers to the interference between the PRN code modulated onto the received laser at the distant SC and the other code modulated onto the local laser at the local SC.
+The PRNR offset $O^{\text{prn}}_{ij}$ involves contributions on the emitter and on the receiver side (see \cref{eq:PRNR-Offset}), they are marked light blue in \cref{fig:LISA-metrology-system}.
 It can amount to \SI{10}{\m} and more \cite{sutton2010laser, Euringer-Code-Tracking}.
-Similar to the common carrier and the PRN timestamping delay, we propose to calibrate the PRNR offset on ground, so that it can be subtracted in an initial data treatment.
+Similar to the PRNR timestam\-ping delay, we propose to calibrate the PRNR offset on ground, so that it can be subtracted in an initial data treatment.